 Memorial Day— it’s the unofficial start of summer!
 However, while the day has become synonymous with cookouts and fun, it was originally known as Decoration Day, a time of remembrance for soldiers who died during the Civil War.
 Over the years, the importance of the holiday propelled its growth, and in 1967 the name was officially changed to Memorial Day.
 Today, while you’re enjoying the parades and picnics, be sure to take a moment to remember and offer thanks for all of those who died in our country’s service.

 Since the dawn of time, cooking over an open fire has been at the heart of get-togethers with family and friends.
-If you love that flame-kissed flavor, you’ll want to try these lip-smacking, finger-licking-good grilling recipes!
+If you love that flame-kissed flavor, you’ll want to try these lip-smacking, finger-licking-good grilling recipes for memorial day!

 - 4 tablespoons butter, melted